Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 # Property Functions
 ## Setters
 ### setProperty(variable:String, value:Dynamic, ?allowMaps:Bool = false, ?allowInstances:Bool = false):Void
-Sets the specified Playstate's instance variable, the object itself, or the object's properties with a new value.
+Sets the specified Playstate's instance variable, stored variable, or the object's properties with a new value.
 The object refers to any sprite, text, and inserted storage variables.

 - `variable` - The Playstate's instance variable, object, or object properties to set a new value to.
 - `value` - The new value to set to.